guardianproject/info/content/blog/2017-04-17-f-droid-lubbock-report-what-we-want-to-know.md

 PARTICIPANT QUOTES

 “I followed the steps on the computer but wasn’t sure where the code from the QR scanner went.
-I added a new repository and there was a link already in it so I just clicked add, but have no idea what it did.&#8221;
+I added a new repository and there was a link already in it so I just clicked add, but have no idea what it did.”

 __